What I’ve learned about the good, the bad, and the ugly Annuities. Part II.

 #1.
 Buy from a no-load fund company.
 Outfits like Fidelity, T. Rowe Price, and Vanguard don’t have to pay commissions to sellers, so their annual fees are lower and they don’t hit you up for a “surrender charge” if you take your money elsewhere a few years later.

 #2.
 Keep expenses low.
 Compare the annuity account you like to a low-cost fund that invests in the same sort of securities.
 Don’t pay more than 0.5% a year extra to get the annuity.

 #3.
 Don’t buy stocks.
 Put bonds in your annuity.
 Their high current income makes the deferral feature valuable.

-With stocks you don’t get much deferral that you couldn’t have had merely by buying an index fund in your taxable account and standing perfectly.
+With stocks, you don’t get many deferrals that you couldn’t have had merely by buying an index fund in your taxable account and standing perfectly.
 Worse, an annuity will convert stock appreciation taxed at favorable capital gain rates into ordinary income taxed at high rates.